Our Exceutive Leadership Team, Senior Program Leadership, and Board of Directors.

 Jeri Meola is the founder and president of SMS Research Advisors, a custom market research firm.
 Now in its 26th year, SMS uses a “partner” business model to create effective research strategies for clients.
 By gathering and analyzing vital “Voice of the Customer” data, SMS helps businesses improve their operational practices and sales effectiveness.
 Jeri obtained her master’s degree in industrial/organizational psychology from Western Michigan University and her bachelor’s degree in psychology from Edinboro University, and received a Lifetime Achievement Award from the National Association of Women Business Owners.
 She and her wife reside in St. Louis Park.

-Amin Mohamed is a public health program manager at HealthPartners Government Programs, managing state public programs.
-He has held positions with Regions Hospital, WellShare International, Storefront, Save the Children and the University Of Minnesota School Of Nursing.
+Amin Mohamed is a Regional Manager at Common Bond.
 Amin holds a master’s degree in public health administration and global health from the University of Minnesota and a bachelor’s degree in marketing management from the Professional University of Utrecht.
 He was a Policy Fellow at Humphrey School for Public Affairs.
 He lives in Apple Valley with his wife and three children.

 Vice President of Legal and Human Resources, Minnesota Vikings